Free Workout Plans

 How to Build Muscle as a Beginner

 Ready to build your strength and show off some gains?
-Get started by training consistently and hitting each muscle group at least two times weekly with an appropriate volume and weight for your abilities.
+Get started by training consistently.
+Hit each muscle group at least two times weekly.
+Use an appropriate volume and weight for your abilities.
 Then, as you progress, increase the weight from workout to workout for maximum results!

 Be consistent.
 Train hard.
 Progress the weight.
 Don’t neglect your diet!